ashokreddy1613/Interview/AWS.md

    - Limited size per volume
    - Direct access

-## 3. Database Services

-### 3.1 RDS
-10. How do you configure AWS RDS, and what factors do you consider?
+## 10. How do you configure AWS RDS, and what factors do you consider?
     1. Database Engine Selection
     2. Instance Size (Compute + Memory)
     3. Storage Type